pisan343/graph/self-evaluation.md

 Q: Runs and produces correct output: ENTER_NUMBER

-- Try running "./a.out cities.txt Sea" and other examples
+- Try running "./a.out". assert statement should test the code
-- -2 if the output is not sorted by weight

 Q: -2 for any detected memory leak: ENTER_NUMBER

 - Check under *5.
 No memory leaks using g++*
 - Check under *6.
 No memory leaks using valgrind*

-Q: Do the tests sufficiently test the code: ENTER_NUMBER
+Q: Do the tests sufficiently test the code, min -6: ENTER_NUMBER

-- -1 for each large block of code not executed
+- All public functions should be called at least once.
 - -2 for each function that is never called when testing
 - Check under *7.
 Tests have full code coverage* paying attention to *The lines below were never executed*

-Q: Are all functions in .h and .cpp file documents (min -3): ENTER_NUMBER
+Q: Are all functions in .h and .cpp file documented (min -3): ENTER_NUMBER

+- You need at least 1-line of comments
 - -1 for each function not documented

 Q: Total points: ADD_ALL_POINTS